programmfabrik/easydb-documentation/en/sysadmin/eas/installation/installation.md

 EAS Worker
 ==========

-The EAS-Worker is used for asynchronous calculation of the asset versions.
+The EAS-Worker is used for the asynchronous calculation of the asset versions.
 This consists of one or more processes using the script `/ Etc/init.d/easydb-asset-server`.

 For an accurate analysis, it can be helpful to the worker only with

     /etc/init.d/easydb-asset-server debug

-To make configuration or installation problems easier To see.
-Here a worker is started in the foreground, this can With `Ctrl + C` again.
+To make configuration or installation problems easier to see.
+Then a worker is started in the active window, which can cancelled with `Ctrl + C`.

-The current state of worker processes can be done with
+The current state of worker processes can be seen with

     /etc/init.d/easydb-asset-server status

-be determined.
-Among other things, the number of successful and Erroneously completed jobs.
+Among other things, the number of, successful or otherwise, completed jobs.

 > The paths refer to paths in the container, not to paths directly on your server that is running the docker container.